smcclab/smc-course/_assessments/02-demo-day.md

 ## Description

-In the week 9 workshop session everyone will give an in-class demo of their work-in-progress (WIP) for the final LENS performance.
-It's not expected to be an "artistic performance" like the final performance will be, you're encouraged to talk through what it can do so far, how it will evolve as the final performance approaches, and even raise open questions you have about the rest of the design process.
+The LENS demo is a work-in-progress demonstration of your final LENS performance conducted in-class during week 9.
+It's not expected to be an "artistic performance" like the final performance will be, you're encouraged to talk through what it can do so far, how it will evolve as the final performance approaches, and raise open questions you have about the rest of the design process.

-If you're not sure exactly what to cover in your demo, here are a few questions to help you get started (note: this is not a checklist---just some stimulus material to sharpen your thinking).
+If you're not sure exactly what to cover in your demo, here are a few questions to help you get started:

-- are there any artists/pieces which you've used for inspiration? how will your performance/artefact explore & extend the things in that work? (it's ok to show short clips of these artists alongside your actual WIP demo)

-- is there a key idea or concept that's at the heart of your performance/artefact?
+- What is the main idea of your performance?
+What makes it _unique_ to you?

-- what's _unique_ about your performance/artefact---what is it that makes yours stand out from the crowd?

-- how are you going to make it a compelling overall _performance_ (including the visual aspect)?

-Once everyone has presented their demo, you'll have the rest of the workshop timeslot to wander around and play with other people's LENS artefacts.
-Remember, you need at least one of your classmates to be involved as an ensemble member---this is a great chance to pitch to them!
+- How will your performance work technically?
+What tools are you using, what musical software have you already created and what do you still have to do?

+- What is your performance going to sound like?
+Does it reflect a certain style of computer music or some other genre?
+What artists/pieces have you used for inspiration?

+- How will your performance be collaborative?
+What will you and the other performers do specifically?

+The demo day is a great chance to recruit other LENSers to be in your ensemble.
+Make your demo something that is appealing to others!

 ## Specification

-You must present your LENS artefact to the rest of the class in a 5 minute in-class demo, followed by 5 minutes of questions.
-You can bring your own laptop/other gear, and we will connect it to the PA (we'll discuss the "tech rider" stuff in the week 8 workshop).

-In addition to the demo, you must submit (by 11:59pm on Wednesday May 5---the day before the demo day) all the necessary patch files/code/sounds/video assets associated with your demo.

-This demo should not be a ppt presentation---this is expected to be a live demo, although you can show off your artefact in whatever way seems best to you.
+You must:

+- present your LENS artefact in a 5 minute in-class demo (recorded)
+- answer questions for another 5 minutes
+- bring your own laptop and equipment (we will connect it to speakers)
+- Submit all of your demo materials (patches, code, sounds, video, etc) to GitLab by the start of the demo day class.

+You should not:

+- Prepare a powerpoint presentation or slideshow; this is a live demo.
+- Only talk about what YOU will do in your performance; it's an ensemble performance.
+- Talk about sounds you will make in a digital audio workstation (e.g., Logic/Ableton); you are expected to primarily use tools and concepts we have learned in class.
+- Prepare to play for 15 minutes; you only get 5 minutes demo and 5 minutes questions.

 ## Submission process {#submission-process}